erinbuckels/starter-academic/content/project/parental-care-and-tenderness-questionnaire/index.md

 14. If I could, I would hire a nanny to take care of my children.
 (R)
 15. I would use any means necessary to protect a child, even if I had to hurt others.

-**Part B**
+### Part B - Instructions

-Instructions: TENDERNESS describes a "warm, gentle feeling of sympathetic affection."
+TENDERNESS describes a "warm, gentle feeling of sympathetic affection."
 Below are various hypothetical scenarios that may or may not evoke this feeling.
 Please rate how much TENDERNESS you would feel in each situation.
 If you are unsure, go with your gut reaction.

 | No tenderness<br>at all |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| A lot<br>of tenderness |
 | ----------------------- | --- | --- | --- | ---------------------- |